 Vehicles require components of various shapes and sizes in order to function properly.
 Therefore, the material used to make each piece must be malleable in line with the manufacturer’s requirements.
 From circular alloy wheels to the body of an aircraft, aluminium can keep up with ease.

-In addition, aluminium forming and bending allows for custom pieces to be made that are all one piece, rather than individual components fixed together.
+In addition, aluminium forming and bending allow for custom pieces to be made that are all one piece, rather than individual components fixed together.
 This allows for the strength of the piece to be maintained, regardless of the type of transport option being built.

 Aluminium Is Sustainable